The Karl Marx Walking Tour features in this work by Gilbert and George

 Marx in London

 Heiko Khoo has studied Marxist ideas for 33 years.
 He completed his PhD in 2018.
 It examines China's social system and political economy using Marxist theory.
 You can download it here.
 Heiko is well-known orator at London's Speakers' Corner and he produces the weekly Speakers' Corner radio show for Resonance fm.
 He previously ran walking tours in Berlin specialising in the rise and fall of East Germany and has a detailed knowledge of East European and Soviet jokes, which he uses to enhance the Karl Marx story and to help explain the fate of Communist states.
-Heiko is helping the German Historical Museum in Berlin to prepare a major exhibition Karl Marx and Capitalism opening in the spring of 2022.
+Heiko helped the German Historical Museum in Berlin to prepare a major exhibition Karl Marx and Capitalism in the spring of 2022.

 Mark left school at 15 to work in the construction industry.
 He discovered Marx's ideas when Margaret Thatcher was Prime Minister, riots shook London and the Cold War was still hot.